QILINXIE02/reading-notes/201/class2.md

 The logical operator && (logical AND) returns true if both of its operands are true.
 The logical operator || (logical OR) returns true if at least one of its operands is true.
 They are used to combine conditions and make decisions in your code.

 -----------------------------
+## Things I want to know more about:
+1. How to effectively design a website.
+2. Practical more of CSS stylings and JavaScript in the browser.

 10/23/2023